dm-guy/utm-alternative/README.md

 -Adding the timestamp of the session was <b>removed</b> from 2.0.
 Will be added in the future. <br />
 -Support for Adwords auto-tagging - use the new parameter OR utm_campaign - see documentation under "tagging URLs".<br />
 <br />
-<i>The new release is better adjusted for pure user tracking- regardless of using UTMZ cooking, or even Google Analytics)</i><br />
+<i>The new release is better adjusted for pure user tracking - regardless of using UTMZ cooking, or even Google Analytics.</i><br />

 AUG 07 2015<br />
 Added notes for implementation "Tagging URLs.md"